 3. Landed Properties

-According to the Residential Property Act, landed properties, which include terrace house, semi-detached house, bungalow, and good class bungalow, are off-limits for (single) PRs and foreigners.
+According to the Residential Property Act, landed properties, which include terrace houses, semi-detached houses, bungalows, and Good Class Bungalows, are off-limits for (single) PRs and foreigners.

 However, you may buy landed properties if you manage to obtain special approval from the Singapore Land Authority (SLA).
 Approval is based on a case-by-case basis, including (but not limited to) these conditions: